frank038/Qt5DeviceConfigurator/README.md

 This program cannot change the settings globally, only for user.
 So, all changes will be lost after logout/login and reboot.
 The bash scripts and the desktop files are for apply the custom setting at login or when requested.

 Can also change the monitor resolution and rate.
+In this case, without further confirmation, the previous settings will be applied.

 Screenshots: